CraigGo/Portfolio-1/SQL Example/README.md

-This folder contains a Jupyter notebook containing an analysis of bay area bike share data stored in Google Big Query that I performed using SQL at Berkeley.
+This folder contains a Jupyter notebook containing an analysis of bay area bike share data stored in Google Big Query that I performed using SQL and Pandas at Berkeley.